sailubandi/Entertainment-Application-Testing/README.md

 ## Overview

 This project automates key user workflows — **login**, **search**, and **playback validation** — for a streaming application inspired by JioHotstar.

-Built with Java, Selenium WebDriver, and TestNG, it follows the **Page Object Model (POM)** design pattern to cleanly separate test logic from UI interactions.
+Built using Java, Selenium WebDriver, and TestNG, the framework follows the **Page Object Model (POM)** design pattern to ensure clean separation between test logic and UI interactions.

+The framework also includes reporting, logging, and utility components to handle real-world automation scenarios.

 ---